 At Eddrachilles our culinary approach is to provide a "taste of the north", a delicious combination of Scottish ingredients, classic skills and contemporary techniques.
-Our local Highland larder provides us with shellfish caught in the Bay which borders the hotel’s garden, hogget and pigs from local crofts and game from the surrounding moors as well as plants foraged from our woods.
+Our local Highland larder provides us with shellfish caught in the Bay which borders the hotel’s garden and game from the surrounding moors as well as plants foraged from our woods.
 We also hold accreditation with the Scotch Beef Club, guaranteeing that all beef served in the hotel is from the highest animal welfare sources and genuinely bred, raised and slaughtered in Scotland.

 In the evenings the hotel’s restaurant is open to both resident and non-resident guests..
 The restaurant has the original stone walls and flagstone floors from the 1800s.
 We are proud to serve our food on Highland Stoneware's Ledmore range, each item individually crafted in nearby Lochinver, and featuring ground golden Ledmore marble from the NW Highlands Geopark in the glaze..

 Our food is prepared from fresh and, where possible, local ingredients by our chefs.
 For dinner we offer a table d’hôte menu which changes each day.
 You may choose either a three or four course option; both include home made bread, our chef’s tasting choice, and tea or coffee with hand-made chocolates..

 The table d’hôte menu changes daily and usually includes three starter options (one of which will be vegetarian), four main options (one meat or game, one seafood/fish, one vegetarian, and a special), and three desserts or Northern Highlands cheese plate.

 Typically our sittings are at 7pm and 8pm.
 Later dinners can be requested and should your journey be delayed we will be happy to provide a late supper..
 Reservations for dinner are recommended for non-residents.

 Cooking with fresh Scottish ingredients, our chefs are able to adapt and tailor dishes for guests who may have allergies or special diets..
 However, our remote location means that all supplies have to be ordered well in advance.
 If you do have allergies or any dietary restrictions, please advise us as soon as practical.